-Once the real estate deal closes, and you sign all the necessary paperwork and mortgage documents, the earnest money from this escrow account is released.
+Once the real estate deal closes and you sign all the necessary paperwork and mortgage documents, the earnest money is released by the escrow company.
 Usually, buyers get the money back and apply it to their down payment and mortgage closing costs.

 How much you’ll have to pay in earnest money varies, but you can usually count on having to come up with 1% – 2% of your home’s final purchase price.
 If you’ve agreed to pay $200,000 for your new home, you’ll typically have to deposit $2,000 – $4,000 in earnest money into an escrow account.

 If a home sale falls through, buyers might not get their earnest money returned.
 For instance, if you change your mind and decide not to purchase the home, the seller typically keeps the earnest money.
-However, if the sale falls through because a home inspection finds serious problems with the house or it doesn’t appraise for a high enough value, buyers will usually receive a refund of their earnest money.
+However, if the sale falls through because a home inspection finds serious problems with the house or it doesn’t appraise for a high enough value, the buyer might be able to receive a refund of their earnest money.

 Escrow For Paying Taxes And Insurance

-The escrow account used to buy your home is a short-term account.
+The escrow account used to buy your home is short-term.
 But after the closing, a second escrow account, opened by your lender, will be used through the life of your loan.

 Most lenders require that you enter into an escrow agreement when you sign a mortgage contract.
-When calculating your monthly mortgage payment, your lender will figure what extra money will be needed to maintain the mortgage, then will deposit this money into your escrow account.
+When calculating your monthly mortgage payment, your lender will calculate what extra money will be needed to maintain the mortgage, and then deposit this money into your escrow account.

 When your property taxes and homeowners insurance payments are due, your lender will dip into this account and pay these bills on your behalf.
-This makes sure that you won’t ever pay these bills late, and that your insurance provider and local government won’t place a lien against your house for missed monthly payments (that could lead to a policy lapse) or unpaid taxes.
+This ensures that you won’t ever pay these bills late, and that your insurance provider and local government won’t place a lien against your house for missed insurance payments (that could lead to a policy lapse) or unpaid taxes.

 You will have to prepay some of your escrow costs at closing.
-Your lender might make you pay upfront for your first year of homeowners insurance.
+For example, your lender might make you pay upfront for your first year of homeowners insurance.
 If your policy costs $1,000, typically you’ll have to provide that amount at closing so that your lender can pay for your first year’s coverage.

 You’d then start funding your second year of coverage – and every subsequent year thereafter – as part of your monthly mortgage payments.

 As an example, if your property taxes are $4,800 a year, this means you’ll pay $1,200 into escrow to cover those taxes.
-This amount is calculated by dividing the $4,800 by 12 (1 year’s worth of payments) which equals $400 a month.
-If your lender needs three months of property tax payments, you’ll provide three installments of $400, for a total of $1,200.
+This amount is calculated by dividing the $4,800 by 12 (a year’s worth of payments) which equals $400 a month.
+If your lender needs 3 months of property tax payments, you’ll provide three installments of $400, for a total of $1,200.